Sports chaplain

 A sports chaplain provides pastoral care for the sports community, including athletes, coaches, administrators and their families.
 In 2017, a Global Summit of Sports Chaplaincy ministries defined sports chaplaincy as “ongoing pastoral and spiritual care, by permission, to those of faith or no faith, for the holistic well-being of all involved in the community of sport.”
-Different sports and cultures may adopt the practice of sports chaplaincy but under different titles, such as sports mMentor, life coach or character coach.
+Different sports and cultures may adopt the practice of sports chaplaincy but under different titles, such as sports Mentor, life coach or character coach.
 Consequently, the practical outworking of sports chaplaincy in wide in scope, but broadly fits into 5 models of delivery and is primarily a relational approach.

 Sports chaplains come from various walks of life.
 Most commonly, they are ministers or full-time Christian workers but chaplaincy work is done without charge or financial remuneration.
 Often, chaplains to a particular sport are former participants in that sport.
 This helps the chaplain to not only provide spiritual support and guidance to a player, but helps them relate to the challenges facing the participant.

 Development of sports chaplaincy

 Chaplains to sports communities have existed since the middle of the 20th century and have significantly grown in the past 20 years.
 The United States, United Kingdom, New Zealand and Australia have well established Christian sports chaplaincy ministries.
-Since 2015 further sports chaplaincy ministries have developed in Hong Kong, France, Nederlands, South Africa, Guatemala and Argentina.
+Since 2015 further sports chaplaincy ministries have developed in Hong Kong, France, Nederlands, South Africa, Guatemala, and Argentina.

-In 1982 a congress held in Hong Kong on sports mission saw sports chaplains and those interested in Mission to people engaged in sports come together from around the world including recognised representatives from North and South America, Europe, Africa, Asia, the sub-continent and Australasia.
+In 1982 a congress held in Hong Kong on sports mission saw sports chaplains and those interested in Mission to people engaged in sports come together from around the world including recognised representatives from North and South America, Europe, Africa, Asia, the subcontinent and Australasia.
 It was this congress that created the inspiration to further develop or initiate national sports missions and sports chaplains.

-Resulting from this the Major Sports Events Chaplaincy Committee was formed in 1990 to serve the IOC and International Paralympic Committee with the provision of sports chaplains.
+Resulting from this, the Major Sports Events Chaplaincy Committee was formed in 1990 to serve the IOC and International Paralympic Committee with the provision of sports chaplains.
 The provision of sports chaplains peaked at the London 2012 Olympics where 193 chaplains were appointed.

 In 2014 a summit of sports chaplain practitioners met in Hong Kong to formalize sports chaplaincy.
-Subsequent summits were held in Charlotte, NC 2017 - 18 with leaders from sports chaplaincy agencies Athletes in Action and Fellowship of Christian Athletes - the Global Sports Chaplaincy Association was formed, alongside a worldwide sports chaplain registry.
+Subsequent summits were held in Charlotte, NC 2017 - 18 with leaders from sports chaplaincy agencies Athletes in Action and Fellowship of Christian Athletes - the Global Sports Chaplaincy Association was formed, alongside a worldwide sports chaplain registry developed by CEDE SPORTS.
 The registry estimates as of 2018 there are over 10,000 sports chaplains globally, represented in over 50 countries.

 Since 2010 there has been a growth in the provision of chaplaincy to women's sport and paralympic sport.

 United States

-The USA have various sport related chaplaincy organizations.
+The USA has various sport related chaplaincy organizations.
 Along with major denominations, ministry groups such as Athletes in Action and Fellowship of Christian Athletes also provide chaplains to various sports at the collegiate and professional levels.
 Every major professional sport in the United States has at least some sports chaplaincy.
 Some sports are more coordinated;